rajpdus/mycoder/README.md

 # Read prompt from a file
 mycoder -f prompt.txt

-# Select a specific AI provider and model
+# Select a specific model
-mycoder --provider openai --model gpt-4 "Create a REST API with FastAPI"
+mycoder --model claude-3-opus-20240229 "Create a REST API with FastAPI"

 # Use Ollama with a specific model
 mycoder --provider ollama --model llama3 "Explain how to use virtual environments in Python"